ndd21/PHYS281/docs/demo-flow-control.md

 function, or class, is by using indenting.
 Most other languages use parentheses (i.e., brackets) of some sort, but in Python indenting is essential.

-Things that are together within the same statement or definition must be indented using whitespace (regular spaces or tabs) to the same level.
+Things that are together within the same statement or definition must be indented using
+@(whitespace) (regular spaces or tabs) to the same level.

 !!! tip
     Be consistent with your whitespace.
 It is highly recommended that you use spaces rather than tabs.
 Using four spaces for each level of indentation is considered standard and is recommended.

-If you are nesting statements (i.e., flow control within a function definition, or loops within loops), each statement definition my be further indented.
+If you are nesting statements (i.e., flow control within a function definition, or loops within loops), each statement definition must be further indented.

 ```python
 if a == b: